HammadMal/HammadMal/README.md

 **Computer Science Student @ Habib University | Full-Stack Developer | DevOps Enthusiast**

 I build web and mobile applications with a focus on production-ready architecture, automation, and solving real-world problems.
+I am Currently working on:
-Currently working on **SehatGuru**, a fitness application with an ML model for Pakistani cuisine classification.
+**SehatGuru**, a fitness application with an ML model for Pakistani cuisine classification.
+**LegalFloux**, a React based SaaS product for Legal Firms in USA, streamlining their workflows and tasks.

 ---